Student Expectations

 - The student demonstrates evidence of significant impairment such that they are unable to participate safely and successfully in the college's academic and/or residential life and cannot independently determine that a voluntary leave is needed.

-A student may appeal the CIAW determination in writing and provide supporting documentation within forty-eight (48) hours, the Vice President for Student Life, whose decision is the college's final decision.
+A student may appeal the CIAW determination in writing and provide supporting documentation within forty-eight (48) hours.
+The Vice President for Student Life, whose decision is the college's final decision.

 Campus Modes of Communication